mahuntington/panpsychism/projects/project_02/Forum.md

 Please remember to try the following things when you encounter a problem:
 ​
 1. If the problem involves a JavaScript error, please try to google the error message.
-2. Ask someone sitting near you if they've encountered a similar problem.
+2. Ask someone on Slack if they've encountered a similar problem.
-3. Ask the slack help channel if anyone has encountered a similar problem.
+3. Ask Derek
 4. BONUS: Write up your question on stackoverflow and try to elicit community support
-5. Finally, create an issue, tagging the instructors with the following information
+5. Finally, create an issue (see what is needed in Project 2 README.md)
-	- Explaination of problem
-	- Steps taken to solve the problem
-	- Guess as to why the problem is happening

 ### Us